appscode/blog/content/post/openshift-mariadb/index.md

     prune: true
 ```

-Notice that the BackupConfiguration contains `spec.runtimeSettings.container.securitycontext` field.
+* Notice that the BackupConfiguration contains `spec.runtimeSettings.container.securitycontext` field.
 The user and group security context need to be changed in OpenShift to the values within 1000610000 - 1000619999.
-Now, this BackupConfiguration creates a cronjob that backs up the specified database (`spec.target`) every 5 minutes.</br>
+* This BackupConfiguration creates a cronjob that backs up the specified database (`spec.target`) every 5 minutes.
+* `spec.repository` contaiins the secret we created before called `gcs-secret`.
+* `spec.target.ref` contains the reference to the appbinding that we want to backup.

 So, after 5 minutes we can see the following status:

 ```bash